ruthv1k/object-detection-with-yolo/README.md

 ## Setup

+-   Make sure you have python > 3.7 installed
 -   pip install -r requirements.txt
--   Download the config and weight files from the links below and place them inside `models/` folder
+-   Download the config and weight files from the links below and place them inside `model/` folder and name them as `yolov3.cfg` and `yolov3.weights` respectively
 -   python main.py

 ## Model Info